horizons83/Mileston4-Fashion-For_fans/README.md

 ### Design ###

-The store has been desgined using dark colours with contrasting white.
+The store has been designed using dark colours with contrasting white.
 The reason for this is because of displaying items from multiple teams all using different vivid colours I didn't want to over saturate the eye.
 The only place to use a different colour is the buttons which have an orange colour on hover.\
 I have created a palette using [coolors](https://coolors.co/) which is displayed below.\